 - 1 tsp Cinnamon

 - 180 g Plain flour

 - 30 g Pumpkin seeds

-Mix together the pumpkin, sugars, oil, water, eggs and lemon zest.
+- Mix together the pumpkin, sugars, oil, water, eggs, lemon zest, salt and spices.
 Beat until combined.

 - In another bowl combine the flour and baking powder, add to the bowl with the other ingredients in, and whisk until combined and smooth.

 - Pour into a lined and greased loaf tin, sprinkle on pumpkin seeds and bake for about 1 hour until cooked through and a skewer comes out clean.
 (Check after 45 minutes but it may take up to 1 hour 15 depending on your oven).